Captain (sports): Responsibilities of a captain

 The responsibilities of a captain vary from sport to sport, but overall help determine the game.
-In sports like cricket or volleyball, the decision for the two teams to be on either defence or offence is determined with a coin toss and a decision made by the captains.
-This decision is crucial for the captain because they will decide the beginning of the game and quite possibly how it all plays out.
+In sports like cricket or volleyball, the decision for the two teams to be on either offence or defense is determined with a coin toss and a decision made by the captains.
+This decision is often strategically made depending on how the coin lands, since it can negatively or positively affect the outcome of a game depending on whether a given team starts on offence or defence.

 A captain is also the first one a referee looks to while explaining the results of a play or giving a foul, or flag.
 Oftentimes a referee will not discuss these matters with any other player than a captain or a coach.
 This is important because the reaction of the captain may or may not determine how the referee will proceed.
 A captain must stay calm and cool headed when talking with a referee to ensure the most accurate determinants of the game.

 Depending on the sport, a captain will have different responsibilities.
-For example, a captain of a basketball team must be the one to conduct the offense and be one the most verbal on defense.
+For example, a captain of a basketball team must be the one to conduct the offense and be one of the most verbal on defense.
 In the NBA a captain will be the one to talk during interviews and also be the first one to be looked at after a poor performance.
-In basketball the captain can be substituted out of the game and there does not need to be an active captain on the court at all times, but in soccer a captain must be on the field at all times.
+In basketball the captain can be substituted out of the game and there does not need to be an active captain on the court at all times, but in association football a captain must be on the field at all times.
 Usually the "Captain Band" will be passed to a player with similar seniority to the team when the captain is substituted out of the game.

-Although these most responsibilities throughout different sports vary, most responsibilities stay the same.
-When a teams performance is poor, one of the first individuals fans, analysts, and other teams look at are the captains of that specific team.
+Although these responsibilities may vary from sport to sport, most responsibilities stay the same.
+When a team's performance is poor, one of the first individuals that fans, analysts, and other teams look at are the captains of that specific team.